 The user may select to use I/O options directly supported on the Drive Amplifier.
 Options are None, Overtravel and Home Switches only or All I/O. Note: The Drive I/O will populate the general purpose I/O (both analog and digital) in order from the lowest SERCOS drive axis to the highest SERCOS drive axis.
+All I/O is the default setting for SMCC interface.

-RECO I/O at Address 50
+RECO/Beckoff I/O at Address 50

-This parameter is set to Yes if the Indramat RECO I/O module is being used to expand the total number of I/O being used on the fiber optic ring.
+This parameter is set to Yes if the Indramat RECO or Bechkoff I/O module is being used to expand the total number of I/O being used on the fiber optic ring.
 Note: The RECO I/O will populate the general purpose I/O (both analog and digital) following all drive I/O.